ga4gh/vrs/docs/source/terms_and_model.rst

 .. _genotypes-represent-haplotypes-with-arbitrary-ploidy:

 .. note::
-     The VRS defines Haplotypes as a list of Alleles, and Genotypes as a list of Haplotypes.
+     VRS defines Haplotypes as a list of Alleles, and Genotypes as a list of Haplotypes.
 In essence, Haplotypes and Genotypes represent two distinct dimensions of containment: Haplotypes represent the "in phase" relationship of Alleles while Genotypes represents sets of